-As outlined in the ABPI Code of Practice, an executive summary of the project rationale, period and objectives must be published on the industry partners' website once the project has commenced.
+As outlined in the ABPI Code of Practice, a summary of the collaborative working agreement (executive summary) must be published on the pharmaceutical company's or companies' website before arrangements are implemented.
 It is also advisable that relevant NHS partners do the same.
 The project should not commence until the executive summary has been published on the relevant industry partner(s)' website.
 A recommended executive summary framework is shown in the key resource: